MarkyMark1000/AWS---PYTHON---COPY---MYWEBSITE/README.md

  - Test ElasticBeanstalk environment with access to a MySQL database
  - Production ElasticBeanstalk environment with access to a MySQL database.

+It is a copy of a private repository so in reality the code is likely to have changed over time.

 Please see the docs for more information.